 Those two very authentic districts are where you will immerse yourselves best in the genuine Czech life, mingling with locals far from tourist attractions.

-In the West of the city centre, the Vinohrady district is distinguished by its large colorful Art Nouveau style houses.
-Located on a hill, the Riegrovy Sady Park (photo) place offers a splendid view of the rooftops of Prague especially at sunset.
+In the West of the city center, the Vinohrady district is distinguished by its large colorful Art Nouveau style houses.
+Located on a hill, the Riegrovy Sady Park (photo) offers a splendid view of the rooftops of Prague especially at sunset.
 Then, the Vltava River extends its golden shimmering rippers in the heart of magnificent buildings, in a gripping blaze of light.
 The atmosphere is young and festive.
 In the heart of the park stands a small restaurant (eat in or take out) where you can find many young locals.
 Feel free to take a local beer, enjoy a sausage in mustard sauce on a slice of whole-wheat bread, overlooking the Czech capital on the parks lawns on a slope.
 One evening, we saw with amusement teenagers on a sofa they had found in the street and carried to the park to admire sunset sitting comfortably.

 Žižkov «the Red District», is distinguished by the countless ramshackle buildings erected during the Communist era.
 But it enjoys in compensation of the most hectic nightlife in town.
 Its main attraction is the 287 meters high Žižkov Tower, a TV Tower which includes restaurants and the amazing and costly One Room Hotel.
 The panoramic view of Prague is staggering.

 - Riegrovy Sady Park